 When it comes to investing, we’re taught to never put all of our eggs in one basket for the fear that a single bad investment will spell financial demise.
-But, for savings, we’re better off having our money in one place, according to new research.
+But, for savings, we’re better off having our money in one place, according to a research.

 Studies by the Kansas University School of Business allowed participants to earn money by completing tasks and spend on various products.
 The research found that those with just one assigned bank account would spend less — and, therefore save more — compared to those with multiple accounts.